 Children enjoy their time at the nursery.
-Most arrive confidently, and are keen to begin their day.
-They are making good progress as they take part in a varied balance of adult-led activities and free play.
+Most arrive confidently and are keen to begin their day.
+They are making good progress as they take part in a varied balance of adultled activities and free play.
 The educational programmes ensure the children are offered interesting and challenging experiences across the different areas of learning.

-Children have access to a wide range of toys and materials, some of which are stored accessibly to allow children to freely choose.
+Staff provide children with a wide range of toys and materials, some of which are stored accessibly to allow children to freely choose.
 Babies and toddlers have lots of opportunities to explore resources with their senses.
-They touch and handle toys, discovering how things make a variety of noises and have different textures.
-Effective systems are in place to ensure that children have many opportunities to consolidate or further their learning.
-Children are becoming confident in naming colours and shapes, and the oldest are progressing to writing their own name and understanding simple mathematical concepts.
-Lots of praise and encouragement is given for children's emergent writing, which in turn greatly boosts children's self esteem and confidence.
-Children are provided with a range of resources to explore and investigate within the different rooms and outside.
-Staff interact well with the children, posing open ended questions to challenge children's thinking and learning.
+They touch and handle toys discovering how things make a variety of noises and have different textures.
+Through good quality teaching, children are becoming confident in naming colours and shapes, and the oldest are progressing to writing their own name and understanding simple mathematical concepts.
+Lots of praise and encouragement is given by staff for children's emerging writing skills, which in turn greatly boosts children's self esteem and confidence.
+Staff provide children with a range of resources to explore and investigate within the different rooms and outside.
+However, not all staff are confident to question and extend children's learning during planned and everyday activities.
+The daily planning does not clearly show the learning outcomes of the activities to enable all staff to confidently broaden children's learning through discussion and questions.

-Observation and assessment systems are in place, and the planning systems are based on children's interests, capabilities and individual needs.
+Observation and assessment systems are used effectively.
+The planning systems are based on children's interests, capabilities and individual needs.
 Staff identify the next steps for each child to enable them to make steady progress in their learning and development.
-However, the information collected from parents to use as the children's starting points when they join the setting does not contain sufficient information about their learning gained at home.
-Parents are well informed about the life of the nursery by the displayed information on the notice boards and through daily chats to staff.
+Parents are well informed about the life of the nursery through the displayed information on the notice boards and through daily chats to staff.
 They state they have seen their children make good progress while at the setting.
-Staff share information with parents about their children's learning and development and offer parents opportunities to contribute their knowledge of their child.
+Staff share information with parents about their children's learning and development and offer parents opportunities to contribute their knowledge of their child as part of the observation and assessment process.
 This ensures consistency is achieved and parents are able to continue their child's learning at home.
 The setting has implemented the two-year-old progress check successfully and all documentation is in place.